-A common error encountered when implementing the Laravel Spatie package.
-Using it in the initial tries, you might come up with a call to undefined function can() error.
+A common error encountered when implementing the Laravel Spatie package is to ‘fix call to undefined function can().

 Solutions for undefined function can()

-The most common reason for this error is, we forget to implement Authorizable on User Model.
+The most common reason for this error is when we forget to execute Authorizable on the User Model.

 Illuminate\Contracts\Auth\Access\Authorizable